 Lower Cost – For most of us, we’re looking to feed our families affordably.
 And surprise of surprises a huge benefit of from-scratch cooking?
 Cost savings!

 Providing For Ourselves & Saving Money Too

-RancherMan and I are living our dream and now live & work here at the homestead full time.
+You see, RancherMan and I are living our dream.
+We now live & work together full time right here at our homestead.
 We’ve been able to do that because we’re very careful with our finances.
-But it’s a life that we love and certainly doesn’t feel like one of sacrifice.
-One of the ways we stretch the budget is by enjoying delicious home-cooked meals. (yeah, tough life huh?)

 Grocery Shopping Grandma’s Way

 Our grandmother’s grocery shopping probably looked very different than what’s in the typical grocery cart today.